alexilyin1/alexilyin1.github.io/_posts/2021-02-16-C++-Python-Project.md

 ## Wrapping Up

 As of 2/16, this project is still in progress.
 I've made enough progress on my library to make a separate post detailing how I linked Python and C++ in a Python package.
 That post should be coming soon.
 Thank you for reading and I'm excited to share more details soon.
+Check out my work so far [here](https://github.com/alexilyin1/CPPotify)